Ikara–Flinders Ranges National Park: Birds

 There are a large number of bird species including various parrots, emus, the wedge-tailed eagles and small numbers of waterbirds.
 The land within the national park has been identified by BirdLife International as an Important Bird Area (IBA) because it contains an apparently sustainable population of the range-restricted short-tailed grasswren.

 Heritage listings

-There are a number of heritage-listed sites within the national park:
+There are a number of state-heritage-listed sites within the national park, listed on the South Australian Heritage Register: